resendislab/Covid-19_scRNAseq/README.md

     For the machine learning analysis, three files are saved: the matrix count, gene names, and label samples.
 In the case of the immune landscape analysis, a Seurat object is saved containing the data and their metadata.

 * [Machine Learning](Machine_Learning/README.md)\
 To improve patients' prognosis and treatment, we proposed a classification tree using 11 genes taken from moderate and severe patients.
+This analysis was done in python.

 * [Immune landscape analysis](Immune_Landscape/README.md)\
 We explored the differences in the immune response among patients.
+We used R to conduct singlge cell analysis.